Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m3.md

   - Key event and input
     - Delete and return key handling has been added.
     - Shift+Left/Right keys support for text selection and Ctrl+C/V/X keys support for text copy/paste/cut have been added.
-    - The keyboard repeat information APIs have been added.
+    - The keyboard repeat information API set have been added.
   - Text
     - Support for custom font registration has been added.
     - Support for XHTML entities has been added.